java.net.SocketTimeoutException: Read timed while making a request to a remote server

 In some cases, we have seen apps that use a different parameter

 - The value needs to be set in milliseconds.
-For example:

 - Jira should be restarted for the change to be effective.